12 Things You Can’t Leave San Francisco Without Doing

 Travel Insurance

 Make sure you have travel insurance as healthcare in the US is so expensive!
-I recommend SafetyWings if you’re on a budget or World Nomads if you’re traveling with tech gear.
+I recommend SafetyWings if you’re on a budget or World Nomads if you’re travelling with tech gear.

 Nicola Easterby Bio Image